VidsHub/qr-code-component/README.md

 ### What I learned

 I learned how to center an item vertically and horizontally using absolute positioning.
-I used mobile first design approach and used media queries to make the display larger of bigger screen sizes.
+I used mobile first design approach and used media queries to make the display larger on bigger screen sizes.

 ### Continued development